gitzhou/bitcoin-ecies/README.md

 ![Imgur](https://i.imgur.com/nshs7qQ.png)

-This is a GoLang version of the feature, compatible with Electrum/Electron Cash
+This is a GoLang version of the feature, compatible with Electrum/Electron Cash/ElectrumSV

 Node.js version please refer to [monkeylord/electrum-ecies](https://github.com/monkeylord/electrum-ecies)